blazium-engine/blazium-docs/contributing/development/file_formats/tscn.rst

 The first node in the file, which is also the scene root, must **not** have a ``parent="Path/To/Node"`` entry in its heading.
 All scene files should have exactly *one* scene root.
-If it doesn't, Godot will fail to import the file.
+If it doesn't, Blazium will fail to import the file.
 The parent path of other nodes should be absolute, but shouldn't contain the scene root's name.
 If the node is a direct child of the scene root, the path should be ``"."``.
 Here is an example scene tree